 /var getting full alerts from your monitoring system or you observe

 /var is filling up.
-This is normal behavior since most of the logs resides in
+This is normal behavior since most of the logs reside in

 /var and if some logs are growing fast they cause